AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Overview.md

 {:index 1}
 # Overview

-The timeline, defined as an instance of {api:anychart.core.ui.Timeline}anychart.core.ui.Timeline{api}, is the part of the Gantt chart where its [elements](Elements) are displayed.
+The timeline, defined as an instance of {api:anychart.core.ui.Timeline}anychart.core.ui.Timeline{api}, is on of the main parts of the Gantt chart where its [elements](Elements) are displayed.

 To access the timeline, use the {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} method.

 Articles in this section explain how to configure: